Mohit444444/project.github.oi/README.md

 # Amazone.github.oi
-This is simple amazone clone.
+This is simple amazone clone..